Petiquette/petiquette.github.io/index.md

 layout: home
 ---

 Welcome to our dog blog!

-We are just getting started and so lack much content at the moment, but feel free to read [About Us](/about) in the meantime and check again in the future!
+We are just getting started, so we apologize for our lack of content at the moment.
+In the meantime, [read about us](/about) to get more familiar with what we plan to offer and consider checking back again in the future.

-Feel free to email us with any questions or feedback!
+Feel free to [email us][email] with any questions or feedback!

+[email]: mailto:{{ site.email }}